Steemhunt/dixel-v2-contract/README.md

 # Dixel Club V2

 Pixel Art NFT factory that users can:
-1. Create a new NFT collection with a 16x16 pixel art canvas
+1. Create a new NFT collection with a 24x24 pixel art canvas
-2. Mint a new edition on an existing collection with color variations
+2. Mint a new edition on an existing collection with color variations (traits)

 ## Run Tests
 ```bash